junhaotee/KNN-Classification-and-Regression-Library-for-Java/README.md

 Normalization brings all attributes/features to a common scale.
 The process of normalization is needed when the numeric attributes/features in a dataset doesn't belong to a common scale, e.g. age and height.
 The accuracy of classification/regression will be severely impact when performs directly on an unnormalized dataset with different kind of attributes.

-There are many techniques to normalize a dataset and Z-score is used in this implementation.
+There are many techniques to normalize a dataset, Z-score is used in this implementation.
 Z-Score is widely used in many machine learning algorithms, it expresses the normalized value in terms of how far the raw value is deviated from mean.
 Z-score and has range of [-3,3], 0 is the mean value of the normalized attribute, both 3 and -3 represents the boundary for z-score.
-There is a a list of popular normalization technique recorded on Wikipedia.

 **Equation for Z-score Normalization**